 In Prague, we did well with the first two… and not so well with the last.
 We spoiled ourselves by eating out twice a day, every day in Prague–and our travel budget for Prague paid for it.

-Luckily, this delightful city is still such a bargain for Central Europe that it didn’t dent the budget too badly–here’s how we fared.
+Luckily, this delightful city is still such a bargain for Central Europe that it didn’t dent the daily budget too badly–here’s how we fared.

 Trip Length: 4 Full Days